Servideska/HPC/doc.zih.tu-dresden.de/docs/contrib/howto_contribute.md

 worry too much about the checks.
 ZIH staff will help you with that.
 You will find more information on the [CI/CD pipeline](cicd-pipeline) in the eponymous subsection.

-The changes on `preview` branch are either automatically merged into the `main` branch on every Monday via a pipeline schedule, or manually by admin staff.
+In order to publish the updates and make them visible in the compendium, the changes on `preview` branch are either automatically merged into the `main` branch on every Monday via a pipeline schedule, or manually by admin staff.
 Moreover, the `main` branch is deployed to [https://compendium.hpc.tu-dresden.de](https://compendium.hpc.tu-dresden.de) and always reflects a production-ready state.
 Manual interventions are only necessary in case of merge conflicts.
 The